 Host nation: Croatia.
 Dom Sportova, Zagreb (Hard, Indoors)

 Croatia finished third in Group B in the Davis Cup by Rakuten Finals this year.
-The 2018 champions hope to have Marin Cilic and Borna Coric fully fit and available when they host India, who beat Pakistan to win a place in the 2020 Qualifiers.
-The only meeting between the two nations dates back to the first round of the World Group in 1995 in New Delhi, with an Indian victory 3–2.
+The 2018 champions will be pleased to include Marin Cilic when they host India, who beat Pakistan to win a place in the 2020 Qualifiers.
+The only meeting between the two nations dates back to the first round of the World Group in 1995 in New Delhi, with an Indian victory 3-2.

 Host nation: Hungary.
 Fonix Hall, Debrecen (Clay, Indoors)